-For Thomson Reuters, 2022 was a year of significant progress.
-Relative to our financial results, we met or exceeded our organic revenue growth, adjusted EBITDA margin and free cash flow performance metrics in our 2022 updated outlook, which we confirmed in November 2022.

-Total company revenues increased 4%, while organic revenues increased 6% driven by 7% growth in recurring revenues.
+Relative to our financial results, we met or exceeded the targets for all our financial metrics, including organic revenue growth, adjusted EBITDA margin and free cash flow, as set out in our 2023 outlook, which was last updated in November 2023.
+Total company revenues increased 3% despite the loss of revenues from divested businesses.
+Organic revenues increased 6% driven by 6% growth in recurring revenues.
 Organic revenues for our "Big 3" segments increased 7%.
-Our adjusted EBITDA margin rose over 400bp to 35.1%, despite inflationary pressure and investments in our businesses.
-We generated net cash from our operating activities and free cash flow of \$1.9 billion and \$1.3 billion, respectively.
-We returned \$2.1 billion to our shareholders through dividends and repurchases of our common shares.
+Our adjusted EBITDA margin rose 420bp to 39.3% driven by higher revenues and lower costs, the latter of which reflected Change Program investments made in the prior years.
+We generated net cash from our operating activities and free cash flow of \$2.3 billion and \$1.9 billion, respectively.